hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+# New Note in Markdown

+---

+Just a few ideas in no particular order:
+- Eat more fiber
+- Expect ability where you find accountability
+- Don't let them up-sell you

+A list of things:
+1. Shoes
+2. Mittens
+3. Kittens

+**That's enough!**